 In a constantly changing world, Ibero-America represents a solid cultural alliance between similar countries.
 This does not mean that there are no differences.
 Our motto is “united in diversity”.
 Our method is consensus-building between states with different political systems, ethnic compositions and economic projects.

-I am convinced that, compared to other international organizations and Summit systems, there is an Ibero-American way to address conflicts and differences in a non confrontational way by dialogue, mediation, and consensus-building.
-We share a similar political culture, a common history and the aspiration for peace and development.
-These are clear comparative advantages at the international stage that could make an important contribution in a world of increasing levels of conflict and war.
+Our advantage at the new international stage, characterized by a power shift away from the West to the South East, is cooperation between equals (one country, one vote).
+This means consensus (instead of hegemony), the existence of a common cultural space (a market of literature, language, theatre, cinema), and the “acervo iberoamericano” – the commitments to implement 35 common programs defined in more than 20 years of the Ibero-American Community.
+Another plus are shared values (basically four: democracy, human rights, peace and development) without any type of conditions and impositions.